Team-EZ-Pantry/EZ-Pantry-DB/README.md

 ```

 ### Environment Setup
-dev
-Create an ".env" file (that's the full name) inside the server folder. \
+Create an ".env" file inside the server folder. \
 This allows nodejs to connect to our database with the (placeholder) credentials we created
 ```.env file
 DB_USER=devuser